 All steps of the appeal process must be followed within the stated time frame or the appeal process is nullified (will not be heard).
-The student must meet with the Director of Student Affairs to review the appeal process prior to initiating an appeal.
+The student must meet with the Assistant Dean, Enrollment & Student Affairs to review the appeal process prior to initiating an appeal.